This is a fun chord to know about and to make your rhythm guitar playing more colorful.

 The sus9 chord can also be written as a hybrid chord.

-Hybrid chords are chord that contain 2 letters:
+Hybrid chords are chords that contain 2 letters in the chord name:

 The first letter is the chord name

 The 2nd letter is the bass note you play underneath that chord.